unlhcc/puppet-infiniband/README.md

 ## TODO

 * Additional facts for IB firmware version, card model, etc.
+* Refactor the infiniband facts to be dynamic based on ports found
 * Manage the ibacm service
 * Use the anchor pattern and separate the install, config and service resources into separate classes